odoobgorg/extra-addons/odoobgnet_crm/doc/index.rst

 OdooBG.Net Base Modules for every installation
 =======================

-This module is container for the default set of E-commerce modules, installed with OdooBG.Net installation.
+This module is container for the default set of CRM modules, installed with OdooBG.Net installation.

 You can send us comments and inquires at: http://www.odoobg.net/contact/